relief/r4/README.md

+###Aug 21,2013
+	relief: After a long time of consideration, I decide to focus on event part, starting from purely text-related event.
+I try to design the index page today.
+Hope people will like it!
 ###Aug 14,2013
 	relief: I am back...
 I decide to carry on this project no matter anything happens.
 Modify the index page to directly login.
 Not too much modification, but learnt a log about bootstrap and form of rails.
 ###Aug 6,2013